 |Points Scored (Kicker)||Kris Brown||767|

-Tips for Betting on Houston Texans in 2019
+Tips for Betting on Houston Texans

 Houston’s 2018 NFC South winning season was punctuated by an incredible nine-game winning streak.
 It was all the more incredible since the squad started the season with a record of 0-3.
 QB Deshaun Watson markedly improved throughout the season which was to be expected after coming off a torn ACL the year prior.